Academic Services

 First Year Students

 All new first-year students are required to participate in a New Student Orientation program prior to starting classes.
-New first year students starting in the summer or fall semester will participate in their orientation programming throughout the summer.
-New first-year students starting in winterim or the spring semester attend a session before spring classes begin in January.
-During New Student Orientation, students will register for their first semester of classes, and along with their guests will have an opportunity to meet with staff members, tour the campus, and obtain information on a variety of topics related to both academics and student life.
+New first-year students starting in the summer or fall semester will participate in their orientation programming throughout the summer.
+New first-year students starting in winterim or the spring semester attend a session before spring classes begin.
+During New Student Orientation, students will register for their first semester of classes, will have an opportunity to meet with staff members, tour the campus, and obtain information on topics related to both academics and student life.

 Transfer Students